Finding a Real Estate Agent Mentor

 - Demonstrate that you care, both about your mentor and about your career

-Now that you know what a real estate mentor is and how to find the right one, we’ve outlined a general overview of the benefits you can enjoy with a real estate mentor.
+Now that you know what a real estate mentor is and how to find the right one, let's discuss the general benefits you can enjoy with a real estate mentor.
+Real estate mentors can:

 Help You Through Difficult Situations

-Your mentor is a person who can walk you through some of the common mistakes in your upcoming career.
-While you cannot fully prevent all mistakes, you can limit the damage and learn from them or even learn from the retelling of others’s mistakes so that you don’t follow the same route.
-Real estate mentors can serve as teachers to help you through these difficult situations, both the ones that you’re likely to encounter and their own past missteps.
+Your mentor should be someone who can walk you through common mistakes that new agents make.
+Real estate mentors can serve as teachers to help you through these difficult situations, both the ones that you’re likely to encounter and by sharing their own past missteps.
 But real estate mentors don’t simply share mistakes.
 Let’s say you have a client who is selling their home, and the buyer is being incredibly difficult.
-A real estate mentor can help walk you through that situation and any others that you will encounter.
+A real estate mentor can help walk you through that situation by offering tips, tricks, and advice from their lived experience.

 Teach You Hard and Soft Skills

 Before we dive into this benefit, we need to define hard and soft skills.
-According to popular career advice, hard skills are teachable and measurable abilities, such as writing, reading, or the ability to use computer programs.
+According to Zety, a popular career advice blog, hard skills are teachable and measurable abilities, such as writing, reading, or the ability to use computer programs.
 Soft skills are the traits that make you a good employee, such as your etiquette and communication skills.

 A real estate mentor can teach you hard skills for the specific area of real estate in which you’re interested.
 For example, they can tell you what information to include in a house listing along with what you shouldn’t mention.
 As for the soft skills, while a real estate mentorship can improve this area, the development of these skills is more on the individual.
 That said, a good real estate mentor can help shape and tone those traits.